-To support our pupils in truly understanding and discovering mathematical patterns, we use a combination of White Rose, Nrich and Target Maths to build a mastery maths scheme which supports the needs of all our children.
+To support our pupils to truly understand the wide range of mathematical concepts, we use White Rose primary maths resources, that are designed to instil a deeper understanding of the skills and processes, using a full range of fun and inspiring classroom activities.
+White Rose supports the needs of all our children.
 We begin each year with a strong focus on place value as this underpins all areas of maths.

 To further support children, we use the concrete, pictorial and abstract approach (CPA) to teaching to ensure the maths is embedded.
 The CPA approach is a system of learning that uses physical and visual aids to builds a child’s understanding of abstract topics.

 Concrete representation— a pupil is first introduced to an idea or skill by acting it out with real objects.
 This is a ‘hands on’ component using real objects and is a foundation for conceptual understanding.

 Pictorial representation – a pupil has sufficiently understood the ‘hands on’ experiences performed and can now relate them to representations, such as a diagram or picture of the problem.